Meaghan Scanlon: Political career

 At the age of 23, Scanlon ran as the Labor candidate for the seat of Fadden in the northern Gold Coast during the 2016 Australian federal election but was defeated by Stuart Robert.
 She then turned her attention to the 2017 Queensland state election where she ran as the Labor candidate for the central Gold Coast seat of Gaven and defeated Sid Cramp to become, at the age of 24, the youngest woman elected to the Queensland Parliament.
-She served as the Assistant Minister for Tourism Industry Development, and was considered by some to be the unofficial minister for the Gold Coast at the time, due to Gaven having been the only Gold Coast-based seat held by the Queensland Labor Government.
+She served as the Assistant Minister for Tourism Industry Development, and was considered by some to be the unofficial minister for the Gold Coast at the time, due to Gaven having been the only Gold Coast–based seat held by the Queensland Labor Government.

 Following the Queensland Labor Government's win at the 2020 Queensland state election, with Scanlon again winning the seat of Gaven, she was appointed to the Labor government's third-term cabinet as Minister for the Environment, the Great Barrier Reef, Science and Youth Affairs.
 She maintained this position until May 2023, when she was given the Housing portfolio.

 Personal life

-In September 2018, Scanlon and ministerial colleague Mark Bailey MLA confirmed that they had been in a relationship since 2016.
-In 2023, Scanlon mentioned of their meeting in an interview with Brisbane's The Courier-Mail: “It's not a particularly exciting story.”
-Adding: “Neither of us wants to talk about the intricacies of our portfolios...
-It's just more like you would talk to any partner about the news of the day.”
+In September 2018, Scanlon and ministerial colleague Mark Bailey confirmed that they had been in a relationship since 2016.
+In 2026 the two announced that they had amicably ended their relationship after nearly ten years.